-9.16 Intern Support Stipends
+9.13 Intern Support Stipends

-Effective July 1, 2016, the District shall pay the following annual stipends to unit members who provide support to interns pursuant to formal internship programs:
+Effective July 1, 2023, the District shall pay the following annual stipends to unit members who provide support to interns pursuant to formal internship programs:

-9.16.1 Unit members assigned as Psychologists shall be paid a stipend for providing support to psychologist interns (up to maximum of three interns) under the psychologist internship program.
-9.16.2 Unit members assigned as Speech Language Pathologists shall be paid a stipend for providing support to SLP interns (up to a maximum of three interns) under the SLP internship program.
-9.16.3 The stipend provided to psychologists and SLPs pursuant to this Section 9.17 shall be \$1,000 for the first intern, and \$500 for each additional intern up to a maximum of three interns (\$2,000).
+- 9.13.1 Unit members assigned as Psychologists, School Social Workers, and Speech Language Pathologist shall be paid a stipend for providing support to interns (up to maximum of three interns) under the internship program. - 9.13.2 The stipend provided to psychologists, School Social Workers, and SLPs pursuant to this Section 9.13 shall be \$1,000 for the first intern, and \$500 for each additional intern up to a maximum of three interns (\$2,000).